Near-optimal Algorithms for Stochastic Online Bin Packing: Online Bin Packing Problem under the Model

-Recall that the number of super-stages is given by $\kappa=\ceil{\log (n/n_0)}$ where $n_0$ was defined to be $1/\delta^3$.
-We will split the analysis into two parts.
-First, we will analyze the number of bins used by our algorithm in the first \kvn{$\kappa_1:=\ceil{\log(\delta^7 n)}$} super-stages.
-Then, we will analyze the final $\kappa_2:=\kappa-\kappa_1$ super-stages considering one at a time.
-We call the first $\kappa_1$ super-stages as \emph{initial super-stages} and the remaining $\kappa_2$ super-stages as \emph{final super-stages}.

 \textbf{Analysis of the initial super-stages: }The basic intuition of the analysis of our algorithm in the initial super-stages is as follows: Since only a small fraction of the entire input is present in these $\kappa_1$ super-stages, our algorithm uses only a small fraction of bins compared to the optimal packing of the entire input.
-So, we bound the number of large items and the weight of small items and thus bound the number of bins used. \begin{lemma} Let $\mathcal A$ be an algorithm for online bin packing such that in the packing output by $\mathcal A$, every bin (except possibly a constant number of bins $\mu$) which contains only small items has an occupancy of at least $(1-\delta)$.
-Let $I$ be a sequence of $n$ \iid{} items and let $J$ be the prefix of $I$ having size $\beta n$ $(0<\beta\le1)$. \kvn{Suppose $\mathcal A$ works in a way such that it packs at most $\nu$ copies of any large item where $\nu$ is a constant}\footnote{\kvn{For example, $\ALG$ does this.
-Since it computes proxy packing several times, potentially, several copies of a large item can be packed.
-In the worst case, these copies may not get replaced, thus resulting in wasted space.}}.
-Then the following inequality holds with high probability.
+So, we bound the number of large items and the weight of small items and thus bound the number of bins used. \begin{lemma} Let $\mathcal A$ be an algorithm for online bin packing such that in the packing output by $\mathcal A$, every bin, except possibly a constant number of bins $\tau$, which contains only small items has an occupancy of at least $(1-\delta)$.
+Let $I$ be a sequence of $n$ \iid{} items and let $J$ be {any contiguous subsequence} of $I$ having size $\beta n$ $(0<\beta\le1)$.
+Suppose $\mathcal A$ works in a way such that it packs at most $\nu$ copies of any large item where $\nu$ is a constant.\footnote{For example, $\ALG$ does this. {For each stage, it computes the proxy packing of the previous stage.
+Hence, every large item is potentially packed twice.} In the worst case, these copies may not get replaced, thus resulting in wasted space.} Then the following inequality holds with high probability.

 \end{lemma} \begin{proof} Let $J_\ell,I_\ell$ respectively denote the set of large items in $J,I$ and let $J_s,I_s$ respectively denote the set of small items in $J,I$.
 We prove the lemma considering two cases.